-- 87. As set out in the Institution's Articles of Association, ArtsEd is committed to upholding academic freedom of enquiry in its teaching and to ensuring free and open debate can take place in an atmosphere of tolerance and within the law.
+- 78. As set out in the Institution's Articles of Association, ArtsEd is committed to upholding academic freedom of enquiry in its teaching and to ensuring free and open debate can take place in an atmosphere of tolerance and within the law.
 ArtsEd's Code of Practice for Freedom of Speech sets out ArtsEd's External Speaker Policy.
 ArtsEd starts from the position that all meetings, events and activities (online or otherwise) should take place.
-However, there may be instances where ArtsEd may need to balance the decision to allow a speaker toexpress themselves against the need to comply with other legal duties.
+However, there may be instances where ArtsEd may need to balance the decision to allow a speaker to express themselves against the need to comply with other legal duties.
 ArtsEd will not stop an invited speaker from speaking at a meeting, event or during an activity (online or otherwise) unless: - a.
 They are likely to express unlawful speech. - b.
 Their attendance would lead the Institution to breach other legal obligations, including the Prevent duty and the Equality duty, if no reasonably practicable steps can be taken to reduce these risks. - c.
-The speaker belongs to a body which is a Proscribed Organisation as defined by the UK Home Office, under the Terrorism Act 2000. - d.
-Steps within the approval procedure have not been completed in sufficient time for the meeting, event or activity to be assessed and approved by the institution to proceed. - 88.
-When deciding whether to host a particular meeting, event or activity (online or otherwise) including hosting an external speaker, ArtsEd will consider whether the views expressed, orlikely to be expressed, are ones that could discriminate, cause harm, risk drawing people into terrorism or breach any of the Institution's legal obligations.
-Where ArtsEd identifies risks which cannot be mitigated, the meeting, event or activity (including the speaker) will not be allowed to proceed. - 89.
-Credentials of speakers are researched and a record of the searches is kept.
-Anonymised statistical information relating to the number and type of events collected as part of ArtsEd's External Speakers Review process are reported annually to the Board of Trustees and the Office for Students as part of the annual 'Prevent Duty Monitoring, Accountability and Data Return'. - 90.
-Within the Day School and Sixth Form, all external speakers/teachers will have online searches completed as part of diligence checks and will be supervised whilst onsite.
-All visitors and guest speakers are expected to sign in at reception and wear a visitor's badge throughout their time on site.
-The DSSF DSL keeps a log of all visiting professionals and the checks done
+The speaker belongs to a body which is a Proscribed Organisation as defined by the UK Home Office, under the Terrorism Act 2000.

+- d.
+Steps within the approval procedure have not been completed in sufficient time for the meeting, event or activity to be assessed and approved by the institution to proceed. - 79.
+When deciding whether to host a particular meeting, event or activity (online or otherwise) including hosting an external speaker, ArtsEd will consider whether the views expressed, or likely to be expressed, are ones that could discriminate, cause harm, risk drawing people into terrorism or breach any of the Institution's legal obligations.
+Where ArtsEd identifies risks which cannot be mitigated, the meeting, event or activity (including the speaker) will not be allowed to proceed. - 80.
+Credentials of speakers are researched and record of the searches is kept.
+Anonymised statistical information relating to the number and type of events collected as part of ArtsEd's External Speakers Review process are reported annually to the Board of Trustees and the Office for Students as part of the annual 'Prevent Duty Monitoring, Accountability and Data Return'. - 81.
+Within the Day School and Sixth Form all external speakers and teachers will be supervised whilst onsite.